 26 The few exceptions include certain offsets under various financial contracts, taxes and the actions by certain governmental authorities who are asserting their police and regulatory powers.
 See 11 USC, Section 362(b).

-27 Note, however, that holding companies of banks, insurance companies and brokers are eligible to file for Chapter 11 relief (e.g., the filings of Lehman Brothers Holdings Inc. and the holding company of Washington Mutual Bank).
+27 Please note, however, that holding companies of banks, insurance companies and brokers are eligible to file for Chapter 11 relief (e.g., the filings of Lehman Brothers Holdings Inc and the holding company of Washington Mutual Bank).
 Insurance companies are liquidated under state law procedures, which differ among the 50 states.
 Banks are liquidated under the Federal Deposit Insurance Act.

 28 11 USC, Section 1107.